uber/uber-ios-sdk/Sources/UberAuth/README.md

 Upon failure, the result will contain an error of type UberAuthError.
-See Errors for more information.
+See [Errors](./Errors/README.md) for more information.
-[TODO: Link Errors README]

 ## Login Context